-- Only one person may operate this machine at any one - Allow machine to reach maximum revolutions before operating to avoid overloading. - Always place material on the table on the downward side of the disc travel to hold it down on the table surface. - Hold material firmly against stops or table before applying pressure on abrasive. - Keep fingers clear of disc or belt while sanding. - Before making adjustments, switch off and bring the machine to a complete standstill.
+- Allow machine to reach maximum revolutions before operating to avoid overloading. - Always place material on the table on the downward side of the disc.
+Travel to hold it down on the table surface. - Hold material firmly against the table before applying pressure on the abrasive disk. - Keep hands clear of the abrasive disc while sanding. - Before making adjustments, switch off and bring the machine to a complete standstill.